3

 6

 • user48152: A very good answer,( read my comments to costantthin ) And I ask you: "What was the purpose of the seventh day, and when will that purpose be fully realized?"Genesis 2:3 explains: "Then God blessed the seventh day and sanctified it, because on it He rested from all His work which God had created and made."The purpose is for the earth to be inhabited by obedient men and women who will take care of it and all life upon it.
 (Gen. 1:28) It is toward the realization of that purpose that both God and Jesus Christ, the “Lord of the sabbath,” have “kept working until now.”
 (Matt.
-12:8) Dec 15, 2020 at 20:36
+12:8) Commented Dec 15, 2020 at 20:36

 • user48152 Christ's Law, the "Law of Liberty" (not the Law of Moses) is comprised of several essential factors including: 1) belief in Christ, 2) repentance, 3) confession, 4) baptism, and 5) sustained obedience to God.
 That last point includes worship consisting of prayer, communion, songs, and biblically-sound studying and teaching.
 Belief is a work (Jn.
 6:29), confession is a work (Matt.
 10:32), and repentance is a work (Acts 26:20).
 It is vital to understand that faith w/o works is dead (Jas.
 2:26).
 The "rest" we enter into, our sabbath is, indeed, eternal rest with God in heaven.